The-Cloud-Lab/PRISM/README.md

 Create a new project and use the Realtime databse using the following link:
     https://console.firebase.google.com

-copy the firebase url: _https://unique_url.firebaseio.com/_ and go to Repository -> settings --> Security --> Secrets and variables --> Actions and paste it in Repoitory secrets with Name: FIREBASE_URL and Secret: {firebase url}.
+Go to Repository -> settings --> Security --> Secrets and variables --> Actions
+and paste the firebase url in Repoitory secrets with Name: FIREBASE_URL and Secret: {firebase url}.

 <br>